 Presenting...
 Obligate Brood Parasites

-Discover a new temporary exhibit at Oxford University Museum of Natural History about birds that lay their eggs in the nests of other birds.
+Presenting...
+Brood Parasites was a temporary exhibit at Oxford University Museum of Natural History about birds that lay their eggs in the nests of other birds.

 Several groups of birds around the world are obligate brood parasites, but the common cuckoo (Cuculus canorus) is the only one that lives in the UK.
 Obligate brood parasites have lost the ability to build nests and incubate eggs themselves, so rely on the host bird to raise their chicks.
 But how do they get away with this?